LowieHuyghe/edmunds-js/docs/http/controllers.md

   Controller
 } from 'edmunds'

-export class MyController extends Controller {
+export default class MyController extends Controller {
   /**
    * Call the controller
    * @param {any} params The given route params